KageSilver/yAPP/Documentation/Sprint 0/Project Proposal.md

     - Given that I am a registered Yapper, when I open yAPP, then the system should show me a login page.
 When I enter my username and password, then the system should bring me to my home page.

-- As a Yapper, I want my activity to be private and visible only to me, to prevent being identified by others.
+- As a Yapper, I want to change my account details (e.g., username, birthday, email, etc.) to my liking.

-    - Given that I am a registered Yapper, when I use yAPP and interact with posts, then the system should hide my username from the post for people other than me.
+    - Given that I am a registered Yapper, when I click on the profile management tab,  the system should bring me to a page where I can view the details I have set up and allow me to modify them.

 - As a Yapper, I want to be able to make friends with other fellow Yappers through an identifier.
     - Given that me and my friend are registered Yappers, when I click on the “Add friend” button, then the system should bring me to a new page where I can enter my friend’s username, then the system should show me an option to add them.
 When I click on the “add” button, then the system should show me that I successfully sent a request to my friend.
 When my friend checks their friend invitations, then they should be able to see my invitation waiting for them.